 At Sale High School, staff issue consequences, not punishments.
 Students are in control of their own actions and if they have chosen to act in a certain way the consequence will be issued as a direct result of this choice.
 These consequences are not open to negotiation or debate.
-Students who refuse a consequence, can expect to have their consequence escalated to the next consequence.
-For example, refusing to sit a C3 will result in a student being issued with internal exclusion.
+Students who refuse a consequence, can expect to have their consequence escalated.
+For example, refusing to sit a C3 30 minute detention will result in a student being issued with a C4 60 minute detention.